 Esotericism is, therefore, the body of knowledge or wisdom about all aspects of life which are within, behind, or beyond the outer appearance, form, or expression of life's many aspects.

 True knowledge or wisdom is not something we can acquire solely by using our minds and brains, learning it in an academic way.
 It can only be gained by experience.
 Experience does not imply doing something physically, but rather necessitates a direct contact between one's consciousness and a state of energy.

 For example, if you meet someone who has just suffered a severe loss and you attune to that person, feeling what they feel, you have an experience that can make you a wiser person, knowing more about the nature of loss and its consequent pain.
 If, however, you are able to experience that person at a deeper level of being, you will gain the wisdom of knowing the real purpose of the loss and its meaning in that person's life.

 What is esoteric cannot, as you see, be neatly and simply defined or confined to narrow parameters.
 There are many levels of what is inner, and many dimensions of energy states that can be experienced.

 Behind every phenomenon exists a 'world' of energies.
-It is energy which produces phenomena or forms when it descends or manifests in the lower three worlds of thought, feeling, and physical matter.
+It is energy that produces phenomena or forms when it descends or manifests in the lower three worlds of thought, feeling, and physical matter.
 Beyond these worlds are other formless but real worlds or dimensions of life energy.

 All of that which exists is some type of energy that has its source in ultimate simplicity or purity of formless energy.
 For reasons beyond our comprehension, we perceive this simple energy manifesting itself by degrees in greater complexity.
 As it does so, it descends through many levels of expression, first formless and then formed.
 When it is formed, we experience it with our form nature -- our bodies, emotions, and brain-minds.
 When it is still formless we can, however, also experience it with the formless aspects of our individual consciousness -- namely our higher minds, intuition, Soul, and Spirit.